 The EA6350v3 is a dual firmware device. ie. There are 2 partitions and Linksys firmware is copied to both partitions at the factory.
 When you install/update the Linksys firmware, or install/update OpenWrt, the new firmware is always written to the other partition.
 Upon restarting the EA6350v3, it will subsequently try to boot from the newly installed firmware image from other partition.

-If the device fails to boot after install or upgrade, whilst the unit is turned on:
+If the device fails to boot after install or upgrade:

 Wait 15 seconds